n4archive/G5-Resources/index.md

 Welcome!
-This is my take to order tthe notes in tthe Telegram group [Cedric Chat Group](https://t.meme/cedricchat) ;).
-Below you find an lost of the contents here.
+This is my take to order the notes in the Telegram group [Cedric Chat Group](https://t.me/cedricchat) ;).
+Below you find an list of the contents here.